oauthstuff/draft-oauth-par/main.md

 The `request_uri` MUST be bound to the client that posted the authorization request.

-Since the request URI can be replayed, its lifetime SHOULD be short and preferably limited to one-time use.
+Since the request URI can be replayed, its lifetime SHOULD be short and limited to one-time use.

 The following is an example of such a response: